m-abdelwahab/build-smarter-chatbots-workshop/README.md

 main().catch(console.error);
 ```

 The `main()` function connects to a database, defines a set of text samples, and generates embeddings for these samples using the Mistral AI model.
-It first installs the pgvector extension if it doesn't exist and then sets up a database table designed to store text content alongside their vector embeddings.
+The pgvector extension is then installed if it doesn't exist and then table designed to store text content alongside their vector embeddings is created.
 Each text sample and its corresponding embedding is then inserted into the database.

-## Exercise #3 - adding RAG to the chatbot
+## Exercise #3 -  Implement RAG in your chatbot

 In this exercise, you will modify the `src/app/api/chat/route.ts` file to query the database for relevant information.